JyotiAggarwal2/EQUINOX-Hackathon/README.md

 # EQUINOX-Hackathon
-Student Result Management System is a system in which we can manage the result by storing the concerned data in an organised manner and making it easily accessible to studemts as well as teachers.
-Incorporating a way in which on giving the enrollment number and branch the course gets assigned to that particular student makes the process much more easier.
+'''Student Result Management System is a system in which we can manage the result by storing the concerned data in an organised manner and making it easily accessible to studemts as well as teachers.
+Incorporating a way in which on giving the enrollment number and branch the course gets assigned to that particular student makes the process much more easier.'''

 import sys
 import mysql.connector as mys